git/git.github.io/rev_news/drafts/edition-111.md

   patch.
 For example `#f1b` specifies the same color as `#ff11bb`.

-  Junio Hamano, the Git maintainer, replied to Beat's third patch saying that it looks good.
+  Junio Hamano, the Git maintainer, replied to Beat's third patch saying that it looked good.
 Junio noticed that a wrong `#0xFF0000` value in a code comment was converted to the right `#FF0000` value by removing `Ox`.
 He wondered if there were instances of the same mistake in our documentation.
 Beat replied that it was the only place he found such a mistake.

   Taylor Blau then reviewed the patch series and said it looked "very nice".
-Peff, alias Jeff King, also reviewed Beat's series and commented on the third patch.
+Jeff King, alias Peff, also reviewed Beat's series and commented on the third patch.
 Looking at the tests that checked the rejection of invalid values, Peff wondered what would happen if values like "#1", "#12", "#1234" were passed.
 Junio replied to Peff